konveyor/tackle-test-generator-cli/doc/installation.md

 ## Installing the TackleTest CLI

-To install the CLI in a virtual enviornment (this would be the preferred installation mode to keep the TackleTest installation isolated and avoid version conflicts), run the commands:
+To install the CLI in a virtual environment (this would be the preferred installation mode to keep the TackleTest installation isolated and avoid version conflicts), run the commands:

 ```buildoutcfg